 What is a food intolerance?

-Food intolerance is characterized by an inflammatory digestive reaction due to poor absorption of certain foods.
+Food intolerances are characterized by an inflammatory digestive reaction due to poor absorption of certain foods.
 It is different from an allergy, which occurs as a reaction of the immune system.
 An intolerance can go unnoticed for many years, while an allergy systematically causes an immediate reaction.

 The symptoms of food intolerances